 The next key is 'D'.

 Touch typing without looking!When you are a beginner at touch typing you should try to type with all ten fingers and without looking at the keyboard.
 By doing this you will of course make mistakes to begin with, but with some training it will become natural for you.
 Instead look at the keyboard depicted on the screen below the text.

 If you type the wrong letter it will be highlighted by changing the font color to red.
 The number of typing errors you make is indicated at the right side of the top of the screen.
 If you half way through an lesson press 'Repeat' the number of errors will be reset and you can start over.

 How about dyslexics?A danish study has established that when kids learn how to type, their reading skills are improved.
 This is true even for dyslexic kids.

 What if I don't do all the exercises?Well you will under all circumstances be faster just from doing some of the exercises, as you will be able to find the keys much faster.
 Thusly it is better to do some exercises than none at all.

 Do I have to start with the first typing exercise?Not necessarily.
 When you hold the mouse over 'Choose lesson' you can see which keys the particular lesson is training.
 You can then start with the tutorial you think is the right for you.
 Be careful not to be optimistic about your current ability as it will lead to a too steep learning curve.

-Warming up for the course.It is a good idea to warm up your fingers before a training session.
+Warming up for the lessons.It is a good idea to warm up your fingers before a training session.
 You can warm up your fingers by doing some of an lesson without caring too much about the errors, and then press 'Repeat' to get started.

 Do you have kids?Well, then you can reward your kid for every lesson the kid has done at en error percentage at one and perhaps an extra reward for a flawless exercise.
 Your child's school work will most probably benefit from being an apt typist.